4 Times

 "4 Times" (stylized as "4 TIMES") is the 50th single by pop/R&B singer Koda Kumi.
 It was released on August 17, 2011 and debuted at No. 6, remaining on the Oricon charts for nine consecutive weeks.
-In commemoration of it being the fiftieth single since her debut, the single contained four a-sides, making it her first since 4 Hot Wave (2006).
+In commemoration of it being the fiftieth single since her debut, the single contained four A-sides, making it her first since 4 Hot Wave (2006).

 The single came in four editions: CD, CD+DVD, CD+QLIX Digital Camera and CD+50 Postcards BOX Set.
-The latter two only carried the song "Poppin' love cocktail feat.
-TEEDA."
+The latter two only carried the song "Poppin' love cocktail featuring TEEDA."

 Information

 4 Times is a single by Japanese singer-songwriter Koda Kumi under the Avex sub-label Rhythm Zone, and was a limited release done to celebrate her 50th single.
 The single charted at No. 6 on the Oricon Singles Charts and stayed on the charts for over two months.
 The single's name came from the single being a quadruple a-side, something which she had not done since her 2006 single 4 Hot Wave.